loading

 Understanding cotton grading is essential for sourcing high-performance fabrics.
 This guide for apparel brands and manufacturers explains how two critical scientific metrics—Staple Length and Micronaire—directly determine fabric strength, softness, dye uniformity, and durability.
 Learn how fiber properties impact the quality of end products like T-shirts, loungewear, and activewear.
 We detail optimal specifications for different applications and provide actionable insights for making informed B2B sourcing decisions to ensure consistency, manage costs, and elevate product quality.
 Discover the technical expertise behind premium fabric production at Guangzhou Mingda Textile Technology Co., Ltd. Visit our website for more insights.

-OEKO-Dyed Bamboo Fiber Fabric
+All-Scene Bamboo Fiber Knit Fabric

 no data